 I love an adjustable recipe.
-This particular cranberry sauce recipe can be made a little more runny, or more like the stiffer stuff from a can with one easy little adjustment you won’t even have to think about.
+This particular cranberry sauce recipe can be made a little runnier, or more like the stiffer stuff from a can with one easy little adjustment, you won’t even have to think about.

 Slow Cooker Cranberry Sauce

-The only thin you have to do?
+The only thing you have to do?
 Mash the berries!

 What You’ll Need For Crock Pot Cranberry Sauce